Student Organizations A-Z

 The Law Student Division of the Chicago Bar Association provides students with the opportunity to become involved in a variety of different specialty groups in their areas of legal interest.
 The CBA also regularly sponsors luncheons and seminars.

-Chicago-Kent Journal of Media Law
+Chicago-Kent Journal of Environmental and Energy Law

 Chicago-Kent Law Review